Operator Scope of Action:

 In queries and conditional action code expressions, starting an attribute name preceded by a $ character functions as a shortened form of the Boolean test for a true value.
 Thus the following are functional equivalents:

 In both cases the result is true if the value of $MyBoolean is true.

 In all other contexts, the $AttributeName syntax implies a reference to that attribute.

 Usefully Tinderbox also useful supports such short-form $AttributeName tests for all the other attribute data types, returning true if the attribute has a non-default value.
 Per data type, this equates to long form tests like:

 In all these cases a short-form test returns true if the attribute value is not the default for that data type.

-A reverse short form test is also offered by !$AttributeName, i.e. the same syntax with a preceding exclamation mark and enclosing parentheses.
+A reverse short form test is also offered by (!$AttributeName), i.e. the same syntax with a preceding exclamation mark and enclosing parentheses.
 In theory, the latter parentheses aren't necessary, but in practice it helps Tinderbox when parsing a query.